 Thoa Nguyen, who made a beer using local Vietnamese hibiscus for a variation on an Irish Red Ale, is officially the winner.

-Yes, the craft beer scene is in a process of retreating & regrouping amidst the madness that Covid-19 has unleashed.
+Yes, the craft beer scene is in a process of retreating & regrouping amidst the madness that Covid-19 has unleashed from Saigon to Singapore.
 Nevertheless, I’m hopeful that we do see more indigenous craft beer culture emerging around Asia.